 October, 2011.
 A long interview with author Joe Hill.
 This took place at the London offices of his publisher, while he was in the UK promoting the paperback release of his novel Horns.
-We talked about his writing, and the various developing screen adaptations of his work.
+We talked about his writing, and the various developing screen adaptations of his work (this was well before Horns became the eventual Daniel Radcliffe version).
 Originally conducted for an Empire magazine feature, but reproduced here in full.

 Joe Hill’s first novel, Heart Shaped Box, met with critical acclaim and reached number 8 on the New York Times bestseller list in April 2007.
 It would have been a great achievement for any debut author, but was particularly satisfying for Hill, who had managed to do it without anyone learning that he just happened to be the son of the world’s bestselling writer, Stephen King.
 All accusations of nepotism thoroughly dodged, he has gone on to publish successful comics series Locke and Key, and a second novel, the berserk Horns, in which the narrator suddenly and mysteriously acquires a satanic new persona.
 We allowed Hill to introduce himself in the London offices of his publisher…